cs6006/cs6006.github.io/content/blog/second.md

 ### Further reading for the precocious student (or teacher)

-I designed the lesson plan above with some care, trying to tell no untruths and yet trying not to overwhelm.
+I designed the lesson plan above with some care, trying to tell no untruths and yet not to overwhelm.
 No doubt there will be further questions.
 I'll answer some of them here.